-On Facebook, I am a part of two private groups: EDPS (Eating Disorder Parent Support) and MAED (Mothers Against Eating Disorders) — both have been incredible.
-As a more general open group, I really like Feast.
+On Facebook, I joined two private groups: EDPS (Eating Disorder Parent Support) and MAED (Mothers Against Eating Disorders) — both were incredible.
+As a more general open group, I really liked Feast.

 By the time Becca came home, we decided we wanted her to physically eat no matter how long that took.
-We are in complete control of what she eats.
-We plate her food.
-We measure it.
-We watch her eat like a hawk, every last bite.
+We were in complete control of what she ate.
+We plated her food.
+We measured it.
+We watched her eat like a hawk, every last bite.